DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-17-finding-out-the-effect-of-removing-the-reference-number.md

 - remove the reference number
 - show the application choice ID and start encouraging vendors to use it

-The application choice ID is unique to an application but is currently only seen by support agents.
+The application choice ID is unique to an application but is currently only seen by support users.

 ### Helping users find an application without personally identifiable information

-We want to check whether support agents asking for personal details about a candidate is compliant with the UK General Data Protection Regulation.
+We want to check whether support users asking for personal details about a candidate is compliant with the UK General Data Protection Regulation.

 We want to check whether there’s a difference between: